ycrc/ycrc.github.io/docs/clusters-at-yale/data/index.md

 ### Retrieve Data from Home Backups

 [Contact us](/#get-help) with your netid and the list of files/directories you would like restored.
+For any data deleted in the last couple days, first try the self-service snapshots described below.

 ### Retrieve Data from Snapshots